-Continuous casting processes for steel and aluminum alloys have different process design and operating parameters, owing to their differences in thermophysical properties such as melting point, thermal conductivity, thermal contraction coefficient, and solidification shrinkage.
-However, the fundamental heat-transfer processes characterizing the removal of superheat, latent heat, and sensible heat are similar.
-Both mold and water play significant roles in dictating the complex cooling phenomena under both transient and steadystate conditions.
+Continuous casting processes for steel and aluminum alloys have different process design and operating parameters, owing to their differences in thermo-physical properties such as melting point, thermal conductivity, thermal contraction coefficient, and solidification shrinkage.
+However, the basis heat transfer processes characterizing the removal of superheat, latent heat and sensible heat are similar.
+Both the mold and water play significant roles in dictating the complex cooling phenomena under both transient and steady state conditions.

-This article shows how water cooling governs the temperature of the metal strand, and how asymmetrical or localized cooling problems can cause defects leading to high rejection rates and low productivity.
-Specific observations include the following.
+This paper shows how water-cooling governs the temperature of the metal strand, and how unsymmetrical or localized cooling problems can cause defects leading to high rejection rates and low productivity.
+Specific observations include:

-- Empirical relations to describe cooling in the water channels are well established and used to optimize primary cooling in the mold during the continuous casting of steel.
-Hot face temperature influences interfacial heat transport at the meniscus, which greatly affects surface quality.
-Perhaps the optimization of mold water cooling and the related control of mold taper and mold distortion, which have been applied so successfully in the steel industry, could also help to improve the DC casting mold for aluminum and other nonferrous alloys. - 2.
-In the case of continuous casting of steel, vapor film boiling dominates the heat extraction mechanism during spray cooling.
-As a result, the boiling water heat-transfer coefficient is independent of strand surface temperature, and heat extraction is stably controlled by water flow rate.
-In contrast, transition/nucleate boiling often arises during DC casting to cause aggressive cooling of the ingot surfaces.
+- (i) Empirical relations to describe cooling in the water channels are well established and used to optimize primary cooling in the mold during the continuous casting of steel.
+Hot face temperature controls interfacial heat transport at the meniscus, which greatly affects surface quality.
+Perhaps the optimization of mold water cooling and the related control of mold taper and mold distortion, which have been applied so successfully in the steel industry, could also help to improve the D.C. casting mold for aluminum. - (ii) In the case of continuous casting of steel, vapor film boiling dominates the heat extraction mechanism during spray cooling.
+As a result, the boiling water heat transfer coefficient is independent of strand surface temperature, and heat extraction is stably-controlled by water flow rate.
+In contrast, transition/nucleate boiling often arises during D.C. casting to cause aggressive cooling of the ingot surfaces.
 However, film boiling is desired during the transient cast start-up phase to reduce the effect of butt curl.
-Effects such as water ejection and water incursion coupled with the rapidly changing ingot surface temperature during the transient phase can significantly complicate the heat-transfer process.
-As a result, the process is extremely difficult to control. - 3.
-Empirical relationships describing the variation of boiling water heat-transfer coefficient with spray nozzle type, nozzle separation, distance of the nozzle from the surface of the strand, and water flow rate have been established for secondary cooling of steel.
+Effects like water ejection and water incursion coupled with the rapidly changing ingot surface temperature during the transient phase can significantly complicate the heat transfer process.
+As a result, the process is extremely difficult to control. - (iii) Empirical relationships describing the variation of boiling water heat transfer coefficient with spray nozzle type, nozzle separation, distance of the nozzle from the surface of the strand and water flow rate have been established for secondary cooling of steel.
 However, the effects of surface finish and water quality/contamination have not been investigated.
-For DC casting of aluminum alloys, correlations for boiling water curves have been developed mainly under steady-state conditions.
-Only a few studies for certain specific aluminum alloys are available, which can describe the boiling water heat transfer during the transient phase at which time the heat-transfer coefficient can be a strong function of ingot surface temperature, water flow rate, distance from the impingement point, and the impingement point temperature. - 4.
-Secondary cooling should be designed to cool the strand surface in a controlled, monotonic manner, in order to avoid severe temperature gradient fluctuations that cause cracks.
+For D.C. casting of aluminum alloys, correlations for boiling water curves have been developed mainly under steady state conditions.
+Only a few studies for certain specific aluminum alloys are available, which can describe the boiling water heat transfer during the transient phase at which time the heat transfer coefficient can be a strong function of ingot surface temperature, water flow rate, distance from the impingement point, and the impingement point temperature. - (iv) Secondary cooling should be designed to cool the strand surface in a controlled, monotonic manner, in order to avoid severe temperature gradient fluctuations that cause cracks.
 Developments such as plateau cooling, air-mist cooling, and online process control with mathematical models has helped to improve secondary cooling in continuous casting of steel.
-A variety of processes have been developed for DC casting of aluminum. - 5.
-Despite decades of plant trials and increased process automation, quality problems related to water cooling such as butt curl and hot tear cracks still nag the DC casting industry.
-Different proprietary "recipes" are currently used by different aluminum companies to change casting variables as a function of time and alloy during startup.
-There is recent recognition of the need for wellvalidated, fundamentally based thermomechanical mathematical models of the DC casting process to aid further improvements, including the optimization of water-cooling practices.
+A variety of processes have been developed for D.C. casting of aluminum. - (v) Despite decades of plant trials and increased process automation, quality problems related to water cooling such as butt curl and hot tear cracks still nag the D.C. casting industry.
+Different proprietary "recipes" are currently used by different aluminum companies to change casting variables as a function of time and alloy during start-up.
+There is recent recognition of the need for well-validated, fundamentally-based thermo-mechanical mathematical models of the D.C.

+casting process to aid further improvements, including the optimization of water-cooling practices.

 VII.
-ACKNOWLEDGMENTS
+ACKNOWLEDEMENTS